Clarissa Wei is head of marketing for Out of the Box Collective and a local food writer.

 To be able to cook well at my age is a rare skill.
 Those who are adept at it are like unicorns.
 People actually brag about not being able to cook.

 And it’s no wonder why.
 We were taught to prioritize academia.
 I grew up in a traditional Taiwanese family with immigrant parents who forced me out of the kitchen despite my protests.
 I was instructed to focus on math, piano, Chinese, science.
 When I would try to cook, I would be met with condescending eye rolls and scoffs.
 And so, illiterate in the art of cooking, I ate out all the time in college.
 I gained weight and felt depressed, constantly hungry, and obsessed with what I was eating.
 I started really getting into food and fell straight into writing about the restaurant world in New York City.
 People love food.
 Post an article on bacon-laced sweets or a doughnut/croissant mutt and lines will form.
 People will camp out.
 People will go out of their way.
 To consume, consume, and consume.
+It can get so bad that people fall into this hole and don’t know how to get out of it.
+My friend had some luck with using a Hypnotherapy Melbourne treatment plan, but I didn’t have access to that at the time and was stuck with what to do next.

 There was a brief phase where I started to really obsess over my body.
 Bombarded with images of fit, beautiful women both online and in real life, all while dating a gym aficionado – I guilted myself into not working out.

 I started counting calories, running miles, eliminating wheat, eating smaller portions, and I’d order mostly salads whenever I went out.
 I became stressed out and obsessive.
 Who wouldn’t?
 In addition of normal day-to-day tasks, I was micromanaging my body.
-Now when I look back, I realise the things I was so conscious of are things that happen to most people, and that there are ways to improve them.
+Now when I look back, I realize the things I was so conscious of are things that happen to most people, and that there are ways to improve them.
 Bloating, for example, used to be an element of my weight that would mentally affect me, but now I’m aware that many supplement companies, such as gundry md, sell supplements that include ingredients that help with bloating.
 They can even help with weight loss in general, too.
 So I used to get so worked up about food for no reason at all.

 I’ve abandoned all of the above: The daily gym routine.
 The counting calories.
 The fad diets.
 The heavy juicing.
 The obsession with restaurants.
 I will not wait in your lines.